Wednesday, June 19, 2013

 9. Restlessness

-1. The Stream-enterer (sotapanna)-has eradicated the first three fetters; will be enlightened in
+Stream-enterer (sotapanna)-has eradicated the first three fetters; will be

-2. The Once-returner (sakadagami) has eradicated the first three & weakened the fourth and
+Once-returner (sakadagami) has eradicated the first three & weakened

 altered states)

-The doctrine of the conditionality of all physical & mental phenomena; how ignorance conditions old
+the conditionality of all physical & mental phenomena; how ignorance

 From ignorance (avijja) come karma formations/fabrications/volitional formations (sankhara)